AlephAlpha/factoriosrc/README.md

 Features that rlifesrc doesn't have and factoriosrc may add:

 - [ ] Support searching non-periodic patterns.
 For example, find a parent of a given pattern.
+- [ ] Support more symmetries and transformations.
   - [ ] Support hexagonal symmetries and transformations.
   - [ ] Support custom symmetries and transformations.
 Maybe describe them using a DSL.
+  - [ ] Separate the symmetries and transformations into another crate.
+- [ ] A more user-friendly web UI.
+  - [ ] Set cells to be known by clicking.
 - [ ] More.
 See rlifesrc's issues.

 And finally: